runar-labs/runar-rust/runar-nodejs-api/NodeJS_API_DESIGN.md

 ## Conclusion

 This design provides a **COMPLETE AND DETAILED** roadmap for bringing the NodeJS API into full alignment with the FFI API.
-The document now includes:
+The document includes:

 ### ✅ **COMPLETED SECTIONS:**
 1. **Complete API Specifications** - All 47+ new API functions with detailed signatures